thoolihan/R-ML-Overview/StirTrek2018.md

 Unsupervised Learning
 =======================================================
-The algorithm looks for patterns without answers.
+The algorithm looks for patterns without answers/labels.
 This is useful for exploring your data.

 Clustering with labelled classification data before doing supervised learning, can be a great way to decide if the categories you selected may have overlap, or other issues.